From The Tomorrow Country

 “Ask no questions!
 We’re taking this one in.
 You, my girl, are charged with its care.
 If there’s trouble, the trouble will be all yours, I guarantee!”

-This was for the curate’s benefit.
-Mary flinched slightly, as if from habit, then hurried, with her curious gait, to take the child.
+Mary flinched slightly, as if from habit, then hurried, with her odd gait, to take the child.

 “Oh,” she breathed.
 “Oh, oh my!”

-Mr. Jenks gestured toward the door, expecting the curate to leave, but the young man insinuated himself fully into the room, feeling bolder now that the abandoned waif was out of his arms.
+Mr. Jenks expected the curate to leave, but the young man insinuated himself fully into the room, feeling bolder now that the abandoned waif was out of his arms.

 He found himself in a large low chamber lit by a parsimonious fire burning in a large grate.
 The floor was stone, scrubbed to its grain, gray and clammy.
 The walls were white-washed and a few pieces of heavy furniture sat about, contrasting oddly with the tiny chairs at the far end, rigidly aligned as conscript soldiers.
 The cleanliness and order was so welcome after the reeking streets that the curate drank it in gratefully before he noticed that it was of the carbolic, threatening kind surpassing anything even his vicar’s wife could produce.

 The building was, in fact, an old converted soap works and the fireplace one of those formerly used to boil cauldrons of fat and lye.
 Upstairs, some thirty infants and toddlers were asleep in rows, all dosed with Godfrey’s cordial, an opium mixture heavily used among the poor to keep their children unconscious in unattended rooms until the parents could struggle home at night.
-The downstairs, besides this main room, contained the parlor and bedroom of the Jenks.
 In the cellar was a cramped steaming kitchen.
 Mary slept on a bench under the stairs.

 All the while, the curate stood watching her with half appalled fascination.
 Her entire back curved as if a giant hand had squeezed it.
 In the middle, the tortured vertebrae showed through the fabric of her dress in a row of blunt, erratic knobs.
 Her walk was a curious shuffle and her chest a concave shadow between her forward pointing shoulders, one of which dropped lower than the other, looking viciously dragged down.
 Jenks, perhaps wanting to keep his visitor from further examining the establishment, nodded towards Mary.